Electrostatic Solutions Ltd

 Definition of the types of packaging

-61340-5-1 defines three types of packaging - intimate, proximity, and secondary packaging:
+61340-5-1 defines three categories of packaging - intimate, proximity, and secondary packaging:

 Term